Alkesst/pytwebot/README.md

-Class PyTweListener: This method will stop the stream if you exceed the allowed the number of connections to the twitter API
+Class PyTweListener: This method will stop the stream if you exceed the allowed the number of connections to the twitter API The BotListener is just a class that extends from tweepy.StreamListener.
+The method on_status is just the actions you'll do when there's a new tweet in the stream.
+The methon on_error just ends the stream if the stream raises the error 420.

 ```python
     def on_error(self, status_code):
         if status_code == 420: